 Support groups can be specific, such as AA (Alcoholics Anonymous).
 The sense of community can bring you more insights into challenges that you could face.
 The 12-Step Program is a set of guidelines for recovery through the means of a higher power.

-Northern Illinois Recovery
+Treatment for Inhalant Addiction at Northern Illinois Recovery

 Inhalant abuse can paint a murky cloud of confusion and potentially life-threatening outcomes.
 Substance abuse is a growing issue in the United States and globally.
 Northern Illinois Recovery is determined to provide excellent care and attention to your needs.
 Quality addiction treatment is a calling card into the lifetime of sobriety.
 Those who remain active in the continuum of care have projected positive outcomes.
 If you or a loved one are struggling with addiction, contact us today.